Tennessee College of Applied Technology - Shelbyville: Student organizations

-TCAT Shelbyville Technical Blog, Web 2.0 and Cloud Services
+Technical Blog, Web 2.0 and Cloud Services

 The Tennessee College of Applied Technology - Shelbyville began a technical blog in September 2007 to supplement programs and focus on new technologies.
 TCAT Shelbyville Technical Blog's readership grew to over 3.6 million by mid 2019 and has a global following.

 In 2010 the information technology department implemented the Tennessee College of Applied Technology - Shelbyville Learning Management System.
 This LMS Cloud array is used to supplement classes with Moodle Learning Management System Servers, Nida Servers, streaming video, online classes, Microsoft SharePoint Services, medical education, file sharing and collaboration.
 Currently TCAT Shelbyville is the only institution with a comprehensive online learning center.

 Beginning August 2011, TCAT Shelbyville became the first institution to offer online through their on campus LMS cloud servers.

 Beginning in 2012 the Industrial Maintenance department implemented a web-based SCADA curriculum.
 This curriculum uses the physical hardware in the cloud combining and integrating the existing curriculum of programmable logic controllers (PLCs), Robotics, touchscreens along with industrial high speed cameras and other hardware on campus.
 The Program became one of the first classrooms in the TBR system allowing the integration of cloud based SCADA/PLC systems with an on ground industrial training environment.